This delicious whole berry easy orange cinnamon cranberry sauce recipe uses maple syrup instead of sugar and takes about 10 minutes to prepare.

 Some folks are serious about their cranberry sauce.
-I forgot to serve it for Thanksgiving one year and, based on my sister’s reaction, you’d think I’d committed a mortal sin.
+I forgot to serve it for Thanksgiving one year, and based on my sister’s reaction, you’d think I’d committed a mortal sin.
 I now dutifully supply cranberry sauce each holiday, whether I’m the one cooking or not.

-Yes, I’m foregoing the can in favor of this healthier whole berry recipe.
-And truth be told, homemade cranberry sauce is REALLY EASY.
+Yes, I’m foregoing the can in favor of this healthier whole-berry recipe.
+And truth be told, homemade cranberry sauce is really easy.

 5 Simple Ingredients

-This recipe calls for 5 simple ingredients:
+This recipe calls for five simple ingredients:

-- Cranberries
+- Cranberries (fresh or frozen)

 - Water